-Recently a long-term CD of mine expired with a 3% interest rate.
-Although it would have been much better had I invested the money in the stock market years ago, I’ve always aimed to consistently invest 5% – 10% of my net worth in risk-free to near risk-free investments so I'll never have a liquidity crunch.
+I've always aimed to consistently invest 5% – 10% of my net worth in low-risk investments so I'll never have a liquidity crunch.
 Taking advantage of a bull market is what the other 90% – 95% of my net worth is for.

 Maybe you'd be more willing to negotiate a raise and a promotion without fear of rebuke?
 Maybe you'd be more willing to join a promising startup for less pay, but more equity upside?
 Or maybe you'd have more courage to negotiate a severance to start your own business.

 In my case, having risk-free investments gave me the confidence to leave my job in 2012, buy a 3rd SF property in 2014, and start a family in 2017.
 Don't look down on Certificates of Deposits.

 Having liquid courage is huge for living a better life and taking more risks.
 After such a long bull market since 2009, stocks are expensive and volatile.
 You want to keep all your gains you've made over the years, not lose them!